 Many hotels feature organic products on their menus.
 For example, Scandic have decided to say no to genetically modified (GM) foods and serve organic breakfast and fair trade coffee.

-Scandic hotels also feature local food specialities in several of their hotels, to showcase both the unique gastronomic identity of each region and the diversity of Norwegian cuisine.
+Scandic hotels also feature local food specialties in several of their hotels, to showcase both the culinary identity of each region and the diversity of Norwegian cuisine.
 This also contributes to the development and growth of small scale food producers.